 The department has friendly, enthusiastic and committed teachers who are continuing to improve the already high standards that have been achieved in the past.

 The Key Stage 3 curriculum contains a range of engaging topics that develop the students’ geographical understanding and their Key Learning Attributes.
 In Year 7 the students investigate issues relating to their local to global links.
-This includes topics such as Our Place in the World, Geography and Survival, Settlement Issues and Debating Development.
-In Year 8 the students investigate issues relating to Energetic Earthquakes, Violent Volcanoes, Slumming it in Cities, Investigating India and Crumbling Coasts.
-The Key Stage 3 course covers an upward spiraling of geographical skills where higher order skills are developed and progressed throughout the two years.
+This includes topics such as Our Place in the World, Geography and Survival, Almighty Asia, Biomes and Settlement Issues.
+In Year 8 the students investigate issues relating to Energetic Earthquakes, Violent Volcanoes, Slumming it in Cities, Debating Development and Crumbling Coasts.
+The Key Stage 3 course covers an upward spiralling of geographical skills where higher order skills are developed and progressed throughout the two years.
 Lessons may branch out from the set scheme of work to investigate topical and relevant events as they happen during the year.

 At Key Stage 3 classes are split into two halves of the year.
 In Year 7 each half has one lower ability set, with the rest of the students mixed into the other three sets.
 In Year 8 and 9, each half of the year has one set one, two set twos (3 in 2016/7) and one set three.
 Engaging and interactive lesson activities are differentiated to ensure that the needs of each student are met.